 Our M.A. students complete nine graduate courses in close collaboration with department faculty.
-Students may specialize in 14 distinct subfields: Africa, Britain, Early Modern Europe, East Asia, Eastern Europe/Russia, History of Science, Medicine and Technology, Jewish History, Latin America, Medieval Europe, Modern Europe, Ottoman Empire and Middle East, South Asia (not accepting applications for AY 2021-22), Transnational, International, and Global History, and United States.
+Students may specialize in 14 distinct subfields: Africa, Britain, Early Modern Europe, East Asia, Eastern Europe/Russia, History of Science, Medicine and Technology, Jewish History, Latin America, Medieval Europe, Modern Europe, Ottoman Empire and Middle East, South Asia, Transnational, International, and Global History, and United States.
 Explore each field and their affiliates .

 Expectations and Degree Requirements

 Terminal M.A. students must have a faculty advisor who approve their program of study.
 They submit their program proposal to Graduate Program Coordinator in their first quarter.
 They are expected to complete